amirrezaask/fuzzy.nvim/README.md

-# Luzzy.nvim
+# Fuzzy.nvim
-Luzzy.nvim provides a simple mechanism and pipeline to create fuzzy matching in neovim.
+Fuzzy.nvim provides a simple mechanism and pipeline to create fuzzy matching in neovim.

 # Terminology:
 - Source: source is a function that returns a list of data that we are going to search.